|BSB directory||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 Greenhouse gas emissions must be cut more quickly and deeply than thought only 2 years ago to avoid dire consequences, and a straight-up carbon tax is the only realistic way to do it.

-New research paints an even gloomier picture of global warming than the already grim report put out in early 2007 by the U.N.'s Nobel-winning scientific panel.
+New research paints an even gloomier picture of global warming than the already grim report put out in earlier by the U.N.'s Nobel-winning scientific panel.

 Hansen is Director since 1981 of NASA's Goddard Institute for Space Studies.
 Hansen testified 1988 at U.S. Congress that climate change was already well under way.